 We work closely with your child’s primary care physician to coordinate treatment programs that address a variety of chronic and complex functional impairments, including:

 - Motor control

 - Poor posture

 These issues can stem from injury, disease, or birth-related disorders.
-For example, we treat children who have:
+For example, we treat children up to age 22 who have:

 - Brachial plexus injuries

 - Complex regional pain syndrome